veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The **Applications** interface provides methods to interact with applications within a tenant.
 Use it to retrieve applications, verify user licenses, manage user and group licenses.

 ##### Get applications installed in tenant with support for OData query parameters
-To get the applications installed in the tenant with support for OData query parameters, use the **GetApplications** method:
+To get the applications installed in the tenant with support for OData query parameters, use **GetApplications**:
 * GET /tenants/{tenantId}/applications

 ##### Get application by public ID
-To get a specific application by its public ID, use the **GetApplication** method:
+To get a specific application by its public ID, use **GetApplication**:
 * GET /tenants/{tenantId}/applications/{applicationId}

 ##### Get direct users and groups with licenses for application
-To get all direct users and groups with licenses for an application, use the **GetLicenses** method:
+To get all direct users and groups with licenses for an application, use **GetLicenses**:
 * GET /tenants/{tenantId}/applications/{applicationId}/licenses

 ##### Verify user's license for application
-To verify if a user has a license for an application, use the **VerifyUserLicense** method:
+To verify if a user has a license for an application, use **VerifyUserLicense**:
 * GET /tenants/{tenantId}/applications/{applicationId}/licenses/{userId}

 ##### Get all users
-To get all users, including users inherited from groups, with deduplication support, use the **GetApplicationUsersExploded** method:
+To get all users, including users inherited from groups, with deduplication support, use **GetApplicationUsersExploded**:
 * GET /tenants/{tenantId}/applications/{applicationId}/users
 Note that you can disable deduplication to detect users with multiple paths to the application in the tenant.

 ##### Add user or group license to application
-To add a user or group license to an application, use the **AddUserOrGroupLicense** method:
+To add a user or group license to an application, use **AddUserOrGroupLicense**:
 * POST /tenants/{tenantId}/applications/{applicationId}/licenses

 ##### Set access level on existing subscription
-To set access level on an existing subscription, use the **SetAccessLevel** method:
+To set access level on an existing subscription, use **SetAccessLevel**:
 * PUT /tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}
 Note that you can use it only with applications which have access levels.

 ##### Update license details
-To update license details using a JSON patch document, use the **UpdateLicense** method:
+To update license details using a JSON patch document, use **UpdateLicense**:
 * PATCH /tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}

 ##### Remove subscription
-To remove a subscription, use the **DeleteLicense** method:
+To remove a subscription, use **DeleteLicense**:
 * DELETE /tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}

 ##### Get all tenants
-To get all tenants where the application is installed, use the **GetTenantsForApplication** method:
+To get all tenants where the application is installed, use **GetTenantsForApplication**:
 * GET /applications/{applicationId}/tenants

 ##### Update application extension properties
-To updates application extension properties using a JSON patch document, use the **PatchApplication** method:
+To updates application extension properties using a JSON patch document, use **PatchApplication**:
 * PATCH /tenants/{tenantId}/applications/{applicationId}

 ##### Get application administrators
-To get all application administrators, use the **GetAdministrators** method:
+To get all application administrators, use **GetAdministrators**:
 * GET /tenants/{tenantId}/applications/{applicationId}/administrators

 ##### Add application administrator
-To add a user as an application administrator, use the **AddAdministrator** method:
+To add a user as an application administrator, use **AddAdministrator**:
 * POST /tenants/{tenantId}/applications/{applicationId}/administrators/{userId}

 ##### Remove application administrator
-To removes an application administrator, use the **DeleteAdministrator** method:
+To removes an application administrator, use **DeleteAdministrator**:
 * DELETE /tenants/{tenantId}/applications/{applicationId}/administrators/{userId}